PratyushBalaji/htmltotext/README.md

 ## Features
 - Removes all HTML tags and inline CSS content.
 - Decodes common HTML entities (e.g., `&lt;`, `&gt;`, `&amp;`).
-- Supports input redirection, making it easy to process files directly from the command line.
+- Supports I/O redirection, making it easy to process files directly from the command line.
 - Can be added to your `PATH` for terminal-wide usage.

 ---